 - ½ teaspoon lemon zest (finely grated peel)

 Preheat oven to 350°F. Grease or spray a miniature loaf pan (5¾" x 3" x 2").

 In a medium sized bowl, beat softened butter and sugar, until well creamed and combined.
 Add an egg, and continue to beat until batter is smooth, and egg is fully incorporated.

-In separate bowl, whisk together flour, baking powder, and baking soda.
+In separate bowl, whisk together flour and baking soda.
 Alternate adding buttermilk and these dry ingredients into the creamed butter mixture, stirring as you add.
 Once combined, stir vanilla, lemon juice and lemon zest into the batter until incorporated.

 Pour batter into greased loaf pan; spread it evenly.
 Bake loaf at 350°F for 30-35 minutes.
 When done, loaf should be golden brown on top, and a toothpick inserted into the top of the loaf should come out clean.